kenshoo/react-multi-select/README.md

     selectedMessage: "delected",
     selectAllMessage: "Select All",
     clearAllMessage: "Clear All",
-    disabledItemsTitle: "You can only select 1 file"
+    disabledItemsTooltip: "You can only select 1 file" }
-  }
 ```